PS5 SSD upgrade: how it install it

 Lift the PS5 expansion slot cover plate to reveal the second screw.

-Step 4: Remove the SSD screw and spacer
+4. Remove the SSD screw and spacer

 The second screw is located inside the bed of this expansion slot and it has a spacer underneath it.
-Locate the screw at the top of the green area near where it says 110 in white lettering.
+Locate the screw at the top of the green area, where it says 110 in white lettering.
 The green area has five holes for various SSDs of different sizes – maybe something for the future as more PS5-compatible M.2 drives launch.

-Step 5: Install the M.2 SSD into your PS5
+5. Install the M.2 SSD into your PS5

-If this was really a one-step process, Step 4 would be the step: line up your M.2 SSD with the PS5 expansion slot circuit board and you’ve done it.
+If this was really a one-step process, Step 4 would be the step: line up your M.2 SSD with the PS5 expansion slot circuit board, and you’ve done it.

-Step 6: Screw in the PS5 SSD with the spacer
+6. Screw in the PS5 SSD with the spacer

 Your PS5 SSD upgrade is complete.
 Now it’s time to put the PS5 back together again.

-Step 7: Replace the expansion slot cover
+7. Replace the expansion slot cover

 Why do people skip this step?
 Because it seems like the PS5 SSD with the heatsink is big enough for the expansion slot and many people suspect it doesn’t need to be reattached (some people have bought junk third-party heatsinks that they claim won’t fit into the expansion slot, which is why I suggest most people should buy a PS5 SSD with a heatsink included from the start).